coderMint/react-todo-constellation/README.md

 Choice of 'flat folder structure' chosen over 'App feature split' in terms of how small and specific the scope of the app is right now.

 ### Component Level breakdown (Visual) + Hierarchy
+Attached is a high level breakdown of components from the mock.
 ![title](images/TodoApp-React-ComponentLevelBreakdown_Sept14th2021.jpg)
+Following component hierarchy:
+* EditableTodoListComponent
+	- TodoViewSelectionRowComponent
+	- ViewTodosAndAddComponent
+		-- AddTodoButtonComponent (** this is not in the initial design; decided to add to be more modular and 'react' like) -- TodoListComponent (aggregates and presents all todo items)
+			--- TodoItemComponent (shows checkbox and text together)
+				---- TodoItemTextComponent (added this to break todo item dow further in terms of single responsibility)
+				---- TodoItemCheckboxComponent

 # Edge Cases